Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: Data Generating Process for Simulations

 Here we provide details about the data generating process from the simulation study in Section \ref{s:simulations}.
 We followed the simulation setup of \cite{austin2009some} and \cite{resa2016evaluation}.
-We generated 1,000 datasets, where each dataset contained $N_T = 250$ treated units and $N_C = 500$ control units.
-Each unit has eight covariates, generated as such:
+We generated 1,000 datasets, where each dataset contained $N_T = 250$ treated subjects and $N_C = 500$ control subjects.
+Each subject has eight covariates, generated as such: